gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 deadline.
 In this way you can set a timeout for every execution.

 One of the next big feature I will develop is a reusable reconciliation loop for plans.
-In cucumber it is very raw a goroutine and a WaitGroup to keep the main process up:
+In cucumber, it is very raw.
+Just a goroutine and a WaitGroup to keep the main process up:

 ```